Domain – For when you are connected to a Domain Controller (computer connected to AD).

-This post is a demo on how to disable Windows Firewall with PowerShell in Windows Server.
+This post is contains a demo on how to enable Windows Firewall with PowerShell in Windows Server.

 Before running any command or script on your machine, it’s important for us to understand everything that it’s doing.
 In the command below we are disabling all 3 profiles: